Kentico allows you to limit the size of files that are synchronized by staging. Files that support staging include:

 Add the CMSMediaFileMaxStagingSize key into the <appSettings> section of the web.config.
 The value is in kiloBytes.

 <add key="CMSMediaFileMaxStagingSize" value="102400" />

 - Save the web.config file.

-The system does not synchronize binary data for media library files above the limit.
-Synchronization tasks for such files only transfer the database definitions of the media objects, without the actual files.
+The system does not synchronize media library files above the limit — the synchronization only transfers the database definitions of the media objects without the files.
 You can find records of files not being synchronized in the Event log.